 - Show a couple demos or videos, if available: again, a very good way of illustrating the above points.

 Both introduction and discussion should complete within 15 minutes.
+Turn in your presentation using this form.

 Here are some good presentations from previous years.
 They could discuss class reactions a bit more: